PgDD extension moves to pgrx

 The following example shows a simplified example of how my projects have

-used psycopg2
+used psycopg2.

 Identify OpenStreetMap changes with Postgres